6 Classroom Management Tips Every Teacher Can Use

 Another strategy to motivate students to stay on task would be to have students who have not stayed on task remain after class for a minute.
 If there is no penalty for not working, they have no reason to work.

 5. Keep an Eye on Your Students

 Class goes so much better when you can see your students.
 Turn your back on them and you may get surprised.
-Position your so that most, if not all of the class is visible.
+Position yourself so that most, if not all of the class is visible.
 Watch out for shelves, computer equipment or class supplies that can block your view.
 When teaching, try to be facing students as much as possible.

 As you work with a student at his or her desk, place yourself so you can see most of the class.
 As you move around the classroom, don’t follow the same pattern.
-By varying your routine, it becomes harder for students to be disruptive if they don’t know where you will be.
+By varying your routine, it becomes harder for students to be disruptive if they don’t know where you will be next.

 6. Establish Consequences for Misbehaving

 Good classroom management starts the first day of school.
 Once students learn there will be consequences for misbehavior, they usually come around.